 Filebase provides access to decentralized storage through its unique edge platform.
 These storage networks impose fees upon their users when retrieving data.
 As a result, Filebase must charge customers for outbound bandwidth when downloads are performed.

 However, it is our goal at Filebase to help minimize these charges.
-As a result, we deploy an aggressive caching layer at our edge nodes.
-If a recently or frequently accessed object is downloaded from our service, there is a high probability that this object would be cached in our edge layer.
+As a result, we deploy an aggressive caching layer at our edge locations.
+If a recently or frequently accessed object is downloaded from our service, there is a high probability that this object will be cached in our edge layer.
+If data is cached on our edge, you don't pay for any bandwidth.
 This caching layer serves a few benefits.
 If an object is cached, the following will be true:

 The Filebase customer is not charged for egress (bandwidth)